Woking Town Local Cycling and Walking Infrastructure Plan (LCWIP)

 Cycling network

-Woking has an established cycle network in the Planet Trails (on Woking Borough Council website).
+Woking has an established cycle network in the Planet Trails (information on the Planet Trails is available on our website).
 These are a planet-themed suite of cycle routes that cover much of Woking borough, introduced as part of the Cycle Woking initiative in 2009.

 The LCWIP builds upon this investment to reach more of Woking's neighbourhoods with better quality cycling facilities.